kristopolous/2019-november-novel/readme.md

 The irrational exuberance of the mythmakers put on a show, build the tribe, and change the manufactured rules by which the world is supposed to operate.
 Yet just as the ink on those books dry, another absurdist comes forth with a different dance, stealing the limelight yet again.

 Has the world gone mad?
 The secret of humanity is that it was never sane to begin with.
 So here I am, at a startup.
 This month I shall increase the absurdity, heighten the contradictions, defy the gambits of rationality, all while expecting nothing and pretending as hard as I can that it's not just theatrical wanderings into the future.

+The signal to noise ratio is crucial.
+Nonsense needs clean, transmittable purity to be captured and valued.